AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/core-functionality/log-in.md

 };
 ```

-To log in and out manually, you can obtain the Chat SDK connection instance and then call the SDK API to log in and out.
+To log in and out manually, you can obtain the Chat SDK connection instance and then call the SDK API:

 ```javascript
 import { useClient } from "easemob-chat-uikit";